dedebenui/IR_graphes/docs/data flow.md

 # Transformer
     1. Receives one Entries obj
     2. Computes one FinalData obj
-    3. Outputs one FinalData obj identified by both the Splitter and the Transformer id
+    3. Outputs one FinalData obj identified by both the Splitter and the Transformer ids

 # Grouper
     1. Receives a list of FinalData